User-centric Cell-free Massive MIMO Networks: A Survey of Opportunities, Challenges and Solutions: Introduction

-The distinction created by focusing on a user-centric system, from other cell-free massive MIMO systems, is in the creation of a serving cluster \textit{for each user} comprising the transmitters that can contribute a useful signal~\cite{cellFreeUserCentricPower8901451}.
+A user-centric scheme creates a serving cluster \textit{for each user} comprising the transmitters that can contribute a useful signal~\cite{cellFreeUserCentricPower8901451}.
 In a nutshell, the serving cluster is constructed separately for each user based on a criterion such as serving distance~\cite{PDPUsercentricVsDisjoint8969384}, network performance~\cite{clustersbasedonNetperf7105966}, or even as a two-stage process where a base cluster is formed for each user based on large-scale fading statistics, then the clusters are optimized using scheduling or some power allocation algorithms on a per time slot basis~\cite{ammarC_RA_UC, ammarDistributed_RA_UC}.
-Interestingly, the user-centric scheme can be seen as a special case of the cell-free massive MIMO concept under specific power control rules; however, it is still not clear if the properties of massive MIMO systems can apply in an actual deployment for the user-centric cell-free solution (more on this later).
+Interestingly, the user-centric scheme can be seen as a special case of the cell-free massive MIMO concept under specific power control rules.